SensorsINI/dextra-roshambo-python/README.md

 1. *Install libcaer.* Can be installed with  sudo apt-get install libcaer-dev, otherewise see https://gitlab.com/inivation/dv/libcaer.

 ### Make a conda environment
 Create the environment, activate it, then in it install the libraries.
-We recommend you use conda because you will need to use python version 3.9 because that is the last version to have tensorflow 2.5.0 which this project uses.
+We recommend you use conda because it will download the necessary python version 3.9.
+(That is the last python version to have tensorflow 2.5.0 which this project uses.)
 ``` bash
 conda create -n roshambo python=3.9
 conda activate roshambo